 Continuing on with the project, the 2017 team also facilitated continued SCD screening, diagnosis, and education.
 To elucidate what the community thought about the process, and what their pressing health care concerns were, formal focus group and need assessment interviews were conducted in just under 200 individuals.
 Themes that emerged from these interviews were that there is a lack of accessibility, a misunderstanding of the cause of the disease, and that the community has many healthcare needs.
 In the face of these interviews, further community outreach and programs were developed.
 This included an interactive play to help the community learn about the diagnostic process and programs targeted specifically for mothers.
 Continued support to the local health posts was also looked at, and the expansion of health posts offering SCD screening is being analyzed.

 The 2018 team continued the previous team’s work in delivering educational modules about SCD to mothers’ groups, and further expanded upon this component by training and supporting local female community health workers to deliver the teaching modules to their own community members.
 The upcoming 2019 team will continue training community healthcare workers and holding forum theatres about the SCD screening process in the hopes of further improving community awareness and understanding of the disease.
 The current team also hopes to help implement a data management system at the local hospital for better tracking and follow-up of patients with SCD in order to ensure that they receive continuing long-term care.

 Future teams will continue to collaborate with Nepali professionals to improve the quality of life of people living with SCD, as well as screening and diagnostic practices throughout the country.

-We would like to thank the incredible organizations, Creating Possibilities (CP) Nepal and the Inter-Cultural Women’s Network (IWEN), for their invaluable support of our project, connecting us to local resources, and the tireless efforts of their staff members.
+We would like to thank the incredible organizations, Creating Possibilities (CP) Nepal and Her International, for their invaluable support of our project, connecting us to local resources, and the tireless efforts of their staff members.
 Our project would not have been possible without you!